 Together, we’ll dive into your childhood history and get to the root cause of what might be causing issues now.
 From there, we can focus on ways to manage whatever you’re struggling with while understanding what triggered your childhood depression in the first place.

 You don’t have to let the issues of your childhood take control over the rest of your life.
 Whether you’re struggling with substance abuse, erratic behaviors, or your overall quality of life isn’t what it should be, help is available.
-Feel free to contact me.
+You can learn more about how treatment for depression and the underlying symptoms you may experience, click here.